Everything You Need to Know About 'Yukyu' (有給): Paid Leave in Japan Explained

 The amount of Yukyu(有給)

-The amount of yukyu an employee is entitled to depends on their length of service with the company.
-According to Japan's Labor Standards Act, employees who have worked for a company for at least six months are entitled to a minimum of 10 days of paid leave per year.
+The amount of yukyu (paid leave) an employee is entitled to depends on how long they have worked for the company.
+Under Japan's Labor Standards Act, employees who have been with the company for at least six months are entitled to a minimum of 10 days of paid leave per year.

 Paid day off: If they have been working for more than half a year since they were hired and have worked more than 80% of all working days, the number of days granted is 10 days.